Custom VHH Antibody Development Services

 Do we only get the amino acid sequence at the end of STEP 1 or also the protein?

-Do you guarantee a number of unique nanobody binders from your library?
+Do you guarantee a number of unique VHH binders from your library?

-Yes, if we accept the target you supply (e.g., sufficiently pure, large enough, and suitable for immobilization on a 96-well plate), we commit to a best-effort selection process.
+Yes, although conditional.
+If we accept the target you supply (e.g., sufficiently pure, large enough, and suitable for immobilization (biotin) on magnetic beads or a 96-well plate), we commit to a best-effort selection process.
 Our goal is to deliver at least two unique binders.
-For most targets this is realistic, but please note that 100% guarantees cannot be given—some proteins or epitopes are inherently difficult.
+For most targets this is realistic, but please note that 100% guarantees cannot be given, some proteins or epitopes are inherently difficult.
 If the first selection round does not yield two unique binders, we will repeat the process free of charge.
 Should this still result in fewer than two binders, we will only charge 50% of the agreed price for this step.

-What is the quantity and quality of the expressed nanobody from step 2?
+What is the quantity and quality of the expressed VHH from step 2?

 Which functional groups do you conjugate?